-Teacher, Psychologist, Special pedagogue and Director of the Center
+Teacher, Psychologist, Special pedagogue and the Center’s Coordinator

-Viktor Križo studied mathematics teaching, special pedagogy, theology and psychology in Bratislava, Trnava and Brno, at that time he also implemented PCA psychotherapeutic training.
-For eleven years he worked as a mathematics teacher and special pedagogue, currently working as a field professional employee of the Center for Pedagogical and Psychological Counseling and Prevention in Bratislava.
-He is a disseminator of the concept of inclusive education based on humanistic psychology of freedom and responsibility from C. Rogers and Maslov’s B-, D-needs and the model of Nonviolent Communication.
-He currently coordinates the National Strategy for Inclusive Education, focuses on field work, comprehensive support for children at risk, education and advocates in the Teachers‘ Chamber on the topic of democratization in schools.
+Viktor Križo studied mathematics teaching, special pedagogy, theology and psychology in Bratislava, Trnava and Brno, at which time he worked on implementing PCA psychotherapeutic training as well.
+After a twelve-year experience as a mathematics teacher and special pedagogue, he is currently working as a field professional employee of the Center for Pedagogical and Psychological Counseling and Prevention in Bratislava.
+He focuses on the dissemination of the concept of inclusive education based on humanistic psychology (C. Rogers and Maslov’s B-, D-needs and the model of Nonviolent Communication) and implementation into the school environment.
+He guarantees and coordinates innovative education at the Center and lectures courses.
+In the Slovak Chamber of Teachers, he advocates the topic of democratization in schools.

 Project manager, lecturer